oracle/terraform-provider-oci/website/docs/r/integration_integration_instance.html.markdown

 	* `idcs_app_name` - The IDCS application name associated with the instance
 	* `instance_primary_audience_url` - The URL used as the primary audience for integration flows in this instance type: string
 * `instance_url` - The Integration Instance URL.
 * `integration_instance_type` - Standard or Enterprise type, Oracle Integration Generation 2 uses ENTERPRISE and STANDARD, Oracle Integration 3 uses ENTERPRISEX and STANDARDX
+	* `instance_primary_audience_url` - The URL used as the primary audience for integration flows in this instance type: string
+* `instance_url` - The Integration Instance URL.
 * `is_byol` - Bring your own license.
 * `is_file_server_enabled` - The file server is enabled or not.
 * `is_visual_builder_enabled` - Visual Builder is enabled or not.